mauricechouam/s-technical-curriculum-public-maste/async-content/8-big-o-notation.md

 [Back to Contents](https://github.com/coding-boot-camp/cs-technical-curriculum/tree/master/async-content)

-# Lesson Six: Big O Notation
+# Lesson Eight: Big O Notation

 In this lesson, we'll cover the concept of Big Oh notation at a high level.
 We then will discuss why it's an important Computer Science concept to understand.